Healthy soils, profitable farms

 Industrial agricultural practices, including the use of synthetic fertilisers and pesticides, heavy ploughing and large monoculture fields have degraded farmland across Europe.
 As well as impacting farm performance, this affects the amount of carbon that is stored in the soil.
-This project works with arable farms in Belgium and France that are growing any range of crops on mineral soils to regenerate their farmland.
+This project works with arable farms in Belgium and France that are growing any range of annual crops on mineral soils to regenerate their farmland.

 The core aim of the project is to transition conventional Belgian and French farms to regenerative agriculture.
 Expert agronomists are working with up to 1,600 farmers to implement the following regenerative techniques: reduce tillage practices; use cover crops between cash crops; rotate crops with nitrogen-fixing legumes; avoid monocultures; swap to organic fertilisers, like manure; and in some cases create agroforestry systems where trees are planted on arable fields.
 The typical minimum size of farms is around 30 hectares and each farmer is eligible to participate in a sequence of 5-year projects for up to 20 years as this is how long the IPCC advises mineral soils can continue to sequester carbon.

 Beyond the benefits they bring to wildlife, hedgerows play an important role on farmland.
 They help to boost biodiversity and provide protection from the elements, ensuring soils remain healthy.
 The team is spending this cold December day to support farmers to plant multispecies hedges around their fields.
 We're looking forward to seeing the results!

 While there's no single definition of regenerative agriculture, it refers to creating a farming system that works with nature instead of against it.
 Companion cropping–planting different friendly species together– creates a symbiotic system and boosts soil health!
 Here you can see the organic einkorn wheat happily thriving with some peas.